Applied-Ontology-Education/.github/profile/README.md

 # Applied Ontology Education GitHub Organization

-Welcome to the official NCOR GitHub organization for ontology engineering educational materials.
-The resources contained here are designed to guide you through the evolving fields of semantic web technologies, AI-powered systems, and advanced data modeling.
+Welcome to the [**National Center for Ontological Research (NCOR)**](https://ncor-network.org/docs/about/mission) GitHub organization for ontology engineering education and training.
+All materials here are developed and maintained by NCOR contributors to support open education in ontology, knowledge graph technologies, and semantic systems.

 ---

 **Our Mission**
-Our goal is to empower learners, developers, and researchers in their journey towards mastering ontology engineering, knowledge graph development, and artificial intelligence.
-By providing curated resources and hands-on repositories, we hope to facilitate knowledge sharing and skill-building within these important domains.
+[NCOR’s](https://ncor-network.org/docs/about/mission) mission is to advance the public understanding and professional practice of ontology engineering.
+Through openly licensed resources, we aim to equip learners, developers, and researchers with the knowledge and tools needed to design, implement, and sustain semantically rich, AI-integrated data systems.

+All content hosted in this organization is:
+- Created and maintained by [NCOR](https://ncor-network.org/docs/about/mission) and its collaborators,
+- Released under open licenses (as indicated in each repository), and
+- Provided independently of any university or other institutional affiliation.

+Use, reuse, and contribution are encouraged under the terms of the applicable repository license.

 ---
 **Featured Repositories**